 About BIAHI

 Kathleen LaPenta, Ph.D.
-(Modern Languages and Literatures, Fordham University), is Senior Lecturer in Italian at Fordham University and is the director and co-principal investigator of the Bronx Italian American History Initiative.
-Her research focuses on modern Italian culture, with specializations in transnational and comparative approaches to literature, cinema and oral histories.
+(Languages and Cultures, Fordham University), is a Senior Lecturer in Italian at Fordham University and is the director and co-principal investigator of the Bronx Italian American History Initiative.
+Her research focuses on modern Italian culture, with specializations in transnational and comparative approaches to literature, cinema, and oral histories.
 She has published in The Italianist, the Italian American Review and Moderna: Semestrale di teoria e critica della letteratura.
 She is currently at work on a book-length manuscript about intersectional Italian identities.

 Jacqueline Reich, Ph.D.
 (Dean, School of Communication and the Arts, Marist College), pictured at left, is Dean of the School of Communication and the Arts at Marist College and is and co-principal investigator of the Bronx Italian American History Initiative.
 She is the author of The Maciste Films of Italian Silent Cinema (Indiana UP, 2015) and Beyond the Latin Lover: Marcello Mastroianni, Masculinity, and Italian Cinema (Bloomington: Indiana UP, 2004).
 She is also co-author, with Catherine O’Rawe, of Divi.
 La mascolinità nel cinema italiano (Donzelli, 2015) and co-editor with Piero Garofalo of Re-viewing Fascism: Italian Cinema, 1922-1943 (Bloomington: Indiana UP, 2002).
 She has written and published widely on Italian American cinema and culture.